nirmalya-at-CW/GameSessionRecordingServer/README.md

 be sent to the Admin Actor (TBD).
 *   _GameSessionCompletionEmitterActor_ must call the HTTP Endpoints using JSON.
 At the moment, it is passing Text.
+*   Error codes emitted by GameSessionRecorderActor should be properly folded inside responses that callers of the Service expects (refer to [confluence page](https://codewalla.atlassian.net/wiki/spaces/1NFL/pages/17727490/GameSessionRecordingService+Requests+and+Responses) ).

 ##   Example JSON messages for posting to GameSessionHandlingService